federicotdn/irk/README.md

 The purpose of irk is to mostly work around some LSP servers not behaving correctly in some specific scenarios:
 - A project has been cloned but not properly set up - this sometimes trips up some LSP servers.
 - A project is too large, and makes LSP servers become sluggish when trying to find a symbol definition.
-- The LSP server is directly unable to find a symbol definition, due to the way it was declared (e.g some creative Python code).
+- The LSP server is directly unable to find a symbol definition, due to the way it was declared (e.g overly creative Python code, and/or Python code without type annotations).
 - The LSP server does not support finding symbols in vendored code (e.g. Haskell's main LSP implementation).

 Other reasons for developing this project include: